CanDIG/candig_tyk/docs/flask_deployment.rst

     Be sure to keep the number of threads limited to 1 in the WSGIDaemonProcess setting.
 Performance tuning should be done using the processes setting.
+    If using Apache webserver WSGIScriptAlias URL-path must be '/'.

 The instructions for configuring Apache 2.2 (on Ubuntu 14.04) are the same as above with thee following exceptions: